The GBVS Classical Singing Program

 You will train your ear and your sight reading skills by using the solfege system (Do-Re-Mi…).
 You will also be drilled using progressively challenging exercises that will ensure that your ability to read music (pitches and rhythms) is at the necessary level for a serious professional musician.

 In your early lessons, your voice will not be developed enough to sing throughout your entire hour-long lessons, but we will put all our time to good use by training you to read music and understand basic music theory.
-You will occasionally be given written homework and will be expected to have it completed and bought to your next lesson.
+You will occasionally be given written homework and will be expected to have it completed and brought to your next lesson.

 Scales and Arpeggi